PelagusWallet/pelagus-docs/docs/develop/api/json-rpc-api.md

 description: Reference for the Pelagus JSON-RPC API.
 ---

-Pelagus uses the [`window.ethereum.request(args)`](quai-provider.md#windowethereumrequestargs) method to wrap a JSON-RPC API.
+Pelagus uses the [`window.pelagus.request(args)`](quai-provider.md#windowpelagusrequestargs) method to wrap a JSON-RPC API.
 The API contains both the standard Quai JSON-RPC API methods Pelagus specific methods.
-The API is exposed to the browser via the `window.ethereum` object.
+The API is exposed to the browser via the `window.pelagus` object.

 ## Methods